Furikuda/bork/docs/internals/security.rst

 Stored chunk proximity
 ----------------------

-Borg does not try to obfuscate order / proximity of files it discovers by recursing through the filesystem.
+Bork does not try to obfuscate order / proximity of files it discovers by recursing through the filesystem.
 For performance reasons, we sort directory contents in file inode order (not in file name alphabetical order), so order fingerprinting is not useful for an attacker.